 After the Jump with Grace Bonney

 This is my newest podcast obsession.
 I listened to After the Jump for most of my nine hour drive yesterday from Sonoma to Orange County!
 If you don’t know Grace, she’s the founder of Design*Sponge and one of my creative entrepreneurial idols.
+I’m in love with her book In the Company of Women: Inspiration and Advice from over 100 Makers, Artists, and Entrepreneurs.
 Grace and her guests (like: Todd Oldham, Rena Tom and Julia Rothman) give nitty gritty business advice on branding, the real cost of business and how to make the most of social media.
 They also dive into the inspirational/emotional side of creativity and business with talks on work/life balance, productivity, finding your voice and living the life you want.
 After the Jump is a MUST listen, as heritage radio explains, it is, “a series of interviews with designers, store owners and up-and-coming members of the creative community, Grace will delve deeper into the world of independent artists.
 From exploring the day-to-day lives of contemporary makers to discussing the challenges they face.”
 Subscribe NOW!

 Ted Radio Hour